tgxs002/wikiscenes/README.md

     1. image_id is the id of each image.
     2. kp_id is the id of keypoints, which is unique across the whole dataset.
     3. (x, y) the location of the keypoint in this image.
-3. **COLMAP reconstructions**
-   We provide the full 3D models used for computing keypoint correspondences: [ (4.5GB .zip file)](https://www.cs.cornell.edu/projects/babel/models.zip)
+3. **COLMAP reconstructions:** We provide the full 3D models used for computing keypoint correspondences: [ (1GB .zip file)](https://www.cs.cornell.edu/projects/babel/WikiScenes3D.zip)

 ### Reproducing Results
 1. **Minimum requirements.** This project was originally developed with Python 3.6, PyTorch 1.0 and CUDA 9.0.
 The training requires at least one Titan X GPU (12Gb memory) .